Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +500

-- In terms of its odds to win the national championship (+500), Alabama is second-best in the country.
-It is one spot higher than that, best, according to computer rankings.
+- Oddsmakers have moved the Crimson Tide's national championship odds up from +5000 at the start of the season to +500.
+Among all teams in the country, that is the 62nd-biggest change.

-- The Crimson Tide were +5000 to win the national championship at the beginning of the season, and have now moved up to +500, which is the 62nd-biggest change in the country.
+- With odds of +500, Alabama has been given a 16.7% chance of winning the national championship.

-- Alabama has a 16.7% chance of winning the national championship, based on its moneyline odds.
+- The Terrapins were +15000 to win the national championship at the start of the season, and have now moved up to +8000, which is the 55th-biggest change in the country.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.